edomango05/BanFromDiscord/README.md

 ## Add Roblox Script

-Replace `ip` with your backend server's IP address on line 10 of [`BanHammer.lua`](https://github.com/pollovolante/BanFromDiscord/blob/main/BanHammer.lua).\
+Replace **`ip`** with your backend server's IP address on line 17 of [`BanFromDiscord.lua`](https://github.com/pollovolante/BanFromDiscord/blob/main/BanFromDiscord.lua#L17).\
 Then create a webhook into a log channel to receive info from the Roblox server and copy the webhook URL.
 ![Creating a webhook](https://www.minitool.com/images/uploads/news/2021/03/make-discord-webhooks-for-github/make-discord-webhooks-for-github-1.png)\
-Now paste the webhook URL at line 9 of `BanHammer.lua`.\
+Now paste the webhook URL at line 16 of [`BanFromDiscord.lua`](https://github.com/pollovolante/BanFromDiscord/blob/main/BanFromDiscord.lua#L16).\
-Finally, select everything in `BanHammer.lua` and paste it into a script inside ServerScriptService.
+Finally, select everything and paste it into a script inside ServerScriptService.

-## Running backend server
+## Running the backend server

 Now you only have to start up the backend server and Discord bot.\
 Run `npm start` in your terminal and that's it!\